dng24/intl-iot/model/README.md

 `-o OUT_DIR` - The path to a directory to place all intermediate and final prediction output.
 This directory will be generated if it currently does not exist.

 `-p NUM_PROC` - The number of processes to use to run parts of this pipeline.
+Must be a positive integer.
 Default is `1`.

 `-h` - Display the usage statement and exit.